Mary Elizabeth McCracken: Education

-Treatments: A Lifetime Battle
+Treatments

-Mary Elizabeth struggled against infantile paralysis all of her life.
-With a physician as a father and physical therapist as a mother, Mary Elizabeth was not left alone to tackle this disease.
-Her entire family including her brothers and sisters took part in helping Mary Elizabeth move from place to place.
+McCracken struggled against infantile paralysis all of her life.
+With a physician as a father and physical therapist as a mother, McCracken was not left alone to tackle this disease.
+Her entire family including her brothers and sisters took part in helping McCracken move from place to place.
 During college at Lake Erie College, her older sisters Helen and Margaret carried her throughout the day across campus to her classes.

-Initially after Mary Elizabeth was struck with this disease, her mother did her best to treat her but this was not enough.
-Reaching out to his friend, Mary Elizabeth's father sought out consultation from Dr. Abraham Flexner in 1915.
-In 1916, Mary Elizabeth and her father traveled to Boston so she could receive care to straighten her back.
+Initially after McCracken was struck with this disease, her mother did her best to treat her but this was not enough.
+Reaching out to his friend, her father sought out consultation from Dr. Abraham Flexner in 1915.
+In 1916, McCracken and her father traveled to Boston so she could receive care to straighten her back.

-In February 1919, Mary Elizabeth began to go to the Red Cross Hospital in Shanghai to receive electrical treatments three times per week.
+In February 1919, McCracken began to go to the Red Cross Hospital in Shanghai to receive electrical treatments three times per week.
 She had to be brought home early to rest before every treatment, thus, she had to leave school early for each treatment.
-Though Mary Elizabeth broke her leg in December 1919, she still persisted in attending school in her cast.
-In February 1921, the family made the hard decision to send Mary Elizabeth to the Watson Home for crippled children in Pittsburgh, Pennsylvania to receive care under Dr. David Silvers.
+Though McCracken broke her leg in December 1919, she still persisted in attending school in her cast.
+In February 1921, the family made the decision to send McCracken to the Watson Home for crippled children in Pittsburgh, Pennsylvania to receive care under Dr. David Silvers.
 This is where she ended up for her entire high school career.
-Though the family returned to Shanghai on June 23, 1921, Mary wasn't able to improve in Shanghai and made the decision to return in the summer of 1923 to the Watson Home.
+Though the family returned to Shanghai on June 23, 1921, McCracken wasn't able to improve in Shanghai and made the decision to return in the summer of 1923 to the Watson Home.

-In 1934, Mary Elizabeth attended medical school and was able to use her own rickshaw and coolie.
+In 1934, McCracken attended medical school and was able to use her own rickshaw and coolie.
 This allowed for greater independence for her as she went to school and made new friends.
 Being the “indomitable Mary,” she was an independent person, never letting others perform any task for her if she could do it herself.
-Her entire family treated her like a normal child and despite her handicap, she was always welcomed in different settings due to her warm and friendly personality.
-Such traits were key to her success, allowing the title of the first female to overcome infantile paralysis to become a medical missionary.